Code of Business Ethics

 MSH Representatives are expected to devote their full attention to the interests of MSH during business hours and are prohibited from engaging in any activity, even if that activity is not performed during business hours, that interferes with their performance or responsibilities to MSH or is otherwise in conflict with or prejudicial to MSH, including sitting on the board of any company or organization whose business has a direct impact on MSH's work.

 Employees may not accept simultaneous employment with an MSH supplier, customer, subcontractor or competitor, or take part in any activity that is in anyway competitive with the business of MSH.
+All outside employment must be approved by the employee’s HR Partner.

 Transactions for the procurement of goods and services must be conducted in accordance with the Obtaining Outside Goods and Services Policy.